cs161-stanford/cs161-stanford.github.io/policies.md

 	<ul>
 		<li> Please do not miss the exams!
 If you know you will have a conflict, please email <a href="mailto:cs161-aut2526-staff@lists.stanford.edu">cs161-aut2526-staff@lists.stanford.edu</a> <b>before the add-drop deadline</b>.
 That way we can let you know if we can accommodate your conflict or not and you can drop the class if you need to. </li>
 		<li> If you miss an exam, and have not arranged something with us ahead of time, your options are (a) receive a zero on the exam; or (b) take an incomplete in the class and take an analogous exam/quiz with a section of CS161 later this academic year. <b>We will not have a scheduled alternate-time exam</b>. </li>
 		<li> Note that two of the exams are during class.
-This means that if you are enrolled in another class that meets at the same time, you will need to miss your other class on those days.
-It is your responsibility to make sure that your other instructor is okay with this <b>before the add-drop deadline</b></li>.
+This means that if you are enrolled in another class that meets at the same time, you will need to miss your other class on those days.  <b> It is your responsibility to make sure that your other instructor is okay with this before the add-drop deadline.</b></li>
 	</ul>
       </div>
     </div>
   </div>